The Query Channel: Information-Theoretic Limits of Masking-Based Explanations: Resolution as Source Coding

 \section{Resolution as Source Coding}

 The preceding sections established the query interface as a communication channel with per-query capacity $C^{(S)}$ and showed that support recovery is feasible only when the explanation rate $R$ is strictly below this capacity.
 This section formalizes the dependence of $R$ on the \emph{resolution} used for image explanations and shows that super-pixel granularity induces a source-coding constraint that directly determines the feasibility of reliable recovery.
+We have also provided extension of resolution as source coding to text processing over tokenization from explainability lens.

 Throughout, an image is partitioned into $d$ disjoint super-pixels, and the explanation is modeled as a $k$-sparse vector $\Phi \in \mathbb{R}^d$ with support $S \subseteq [d]$, $|S| = k$.
 The segmentation level $d$ defines the size of the discrete message alphabet and therefore the entropy that must be conveyed through the query channel.